JSorngard/zalgo_codec/README.md

 With the functions defined in this crate you can transform an ASCII string into a unicode string containing a single grapheme cluster and back.
 The encoded string will be ~2 times larger than the original in terms of bytes.

-The crate also provides the [`zalgo_embed!`] macro that can be used to decode a string of encoded source code and pass the results on to the compiler.
+The crate also provides the [`zalgo_embed!`] macro that can be used to execute encoded source code.
 Imagine the code clarity!

 Additionally the crate provides a function to encode Python code and wrap the result in a decoder that decodes and executes the encoded string, retaining the functionality of the original code.